Diana-D-Ramirez/Codigos/README.md

 If you use this model, please cite:
-D. Dominguillo-Ramirez, J. Aburto, H. León-Santiesteban, and E. Martínez-Hernández, “Neural network model for biomethane yield estimation from biomass composition (total solids, volatile solids, lipids, protein, and lignin),”2022.
+Dominguillo-Ramírez D, Aburto J, Hugo Leon-Santiesteban H, Martinez-Hernandez E. Neural network model for predicting the biomethane yield in an anaerobic digester using biomass composition profiles.
+Fuel 2023;344:128053. https://doi.org/10.1016/j.fuel.2023.128053.